 Spring and summer mean iced tea in my house and an easy beverage for entertaining.
 If you are coming over there will always be a glass waiting for you.
 Most of the time there are sliced lemons as well.
 How do you like your tea?
 Since childhood, it’s been Lipton Iced Tea for me.
 My mom always had a jug of it, and it’s a staple in my home as well as my sister’s.

-When you’re done drooling over that sundae, check out even more recipes to help you start planning your next cookout and stop by Sam’s Club to save on bulk shopping that makes hosting parties easier!
+Check out even more recipes to help you start planning your next cookout and stop by Sam’s Club to save on bulk shopping that makes hosting parties easier!